surebot/Eventline/readme.md

 You can use Eventline either on it's own with custom event sources or other frameworks such as Botpress or Botkit.

+To Install simply run:

+`npm install eventline --save`

+To see an example, clone this repo and run:
+`npm run example`

 # Features

 ## Convention over configuration